Volunteer for Summer Fish Surveys Along the Jersey Shore

 2010 to 2019

-The following fish Survey events from 2010 to 2019 were part of “Seine the Bay Day” activities hosted by the Bayshore Regional Watershed Council and Save Coastal Wildlife.
+The following fish Survey events from 2010 to 2019 were part of “Seine the Bay Day” activities hosted by the Bayshore Regional Watershed Council and later Save Coastal Wildlife.
 Volunteers would seine at four (4) sites along Raritan Bay & Sandy Hook Bay, NJ near the beginning of the summer season and also around the end of the summer season.

 Summer/Early Fall 2020